AriyaGup/MREN303---Design-Course---Mobile-robot/Round 4/README.md

 During this round of testing, our team observed that the robot was able to move back and forth smoothly, demonstrating stable mobility.
 However, we encountered an issue where one of the prototype’s wheels fell off, indicating a need for a more secure attachment mechanism.
 This test provided valuable insight into the robot's current functionality and areas that need reinforcement.

 For the next iteration, our team plans to test a more complete version of the robot to allow for proper calibration and refinement of its movements.
 One key improvement will be the addition of a gearbox, which is necessary for the robot to generate enough force to push the minions into the cage effectively.
+And also implement the gripper.